VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 #### Next Thing(s) to Try

 ### 2022-04-12:
+#### Remarks
+##### Stocks/ETFs
+* Good news!
+The morning started with a hiccup: losses were being claimed despite it being a high volatility period.
+* This was because The morning's short-term price movement hadn't yet been computed.
+BAC_C lost >$150 in just three minutes!
+* However after the short-term price variance kicked in, the positions all started winning and 60-70% of the value was reclaimed.
+2/5 of them still profited!
+* I added a condtion that blocks position closing before 10:30am ET, which is when early morning volatility was finally cooling down.
+* This suggests that tomorrow morning should be profitable, barring any mistakes.

+#### Next Thing(s) to Try

+### 2022-04-13:
 #### Performance
 ##### Forex (Paper)
 * Return: $ (% Account) (% Daily Salary) (vs. QQQ: %)